polterguy/polterguy.github.io/documentation/magic.lambda.ad-auth/index.md

 are incorrect the slot will return false to caller.

 **Notice** - The web server needs to be within your Windows domain for this to work.
-However, the client machine doe _not_ need to be a part of your Windows domain, which makes this solution suitable for applications exposed to the web, where you still want to use Windows SSO (Single Sign On) to allow for users to authenticate towards your Magic application.
+However, the client machine does _not_ need to be a part of your Windows domain, which makes this solution suitable for applications exposed to the web, where you still want to use Windows SSO (Single Sign On) to allow for users to authenticate towards your Magic application.